Real estate comes with incredible benefits for investors.

 For long-term rental mortgages, you can try conventional mortgage lenders when you first start investing.
 But banks and conforming lenders are not scalable beyond your first couple of properties as they place limits on how many mortgages you can have reporting on your credit.

 Consider portfolio lenders as “next-level” financing.
 These lenders don’t sell your loan to a large, corporate lender, but rather keep it in-house.
 Local community banks sometimes offer these loans, as do some online lenders.
 Expect a higher interest rate and mortgage payment than with conventional loans, but more flexibility and scalability.

 Eventually, once you’ve proven a track record of success, you can borrow money privately from friends and family to fund your deals.
 But that comes years after your first deal.

-Pro Tip: When searching for a mortgage lender to finance your first property, start with LendingTree.
+Pro tip: When searching for a mortgage lender to finance your first property, start with Credible*.
 Within minutes, you can have multiple loan quotes you can compare side by side.

 6. Don’t Bank on Appreciation